treasure-data/td-cordova-sdk/docs/api.md

 ## addEventWithCallback
 `addEventWithCallback(event, table, database, success, error)` <br /><br />
 **Description:** <br />
 Add an event to a local buffer.
-Use a callback function to cerify success / failure.
+Use a callback function to certify success / failure.

 | Param | Type | Description |